KaminskiKrzysztof/Frost-Customs/README.md

-# Frost-Customs The page has been created during attending MMC School Course. https://kaminskikrzysztof.github.io/Frost-Customs/
+# Frost-Customs The page has been created during MMC School Course. https://kaminskikrzysztof.github.io/Frost-Customs/